Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

 The first method of directly measuring the statistical error follows standard practices.
 One first fits each individual diffraction image (Supplementary Section~\ref{ap:fitting}) to retrieve the $C_{lmk}(q)$ coefficients.
 One then calculates $\sigma_{lmk}(q)$ from this distribution of the $C_{lmk}(q)$ coefficients.
 One can also bootstrap $\sigma_{lmk}(q)$ by fitting many different combinations of diffraction images for $C_{lmk}(q)$ and calculating the standard deviation of the resulting distribution.
 In our N$_2$O analysis we fit single diffraction images for $C_{lmk}(q)$ and calculated the standard error of the mean from this distribution, shown in Fig.~\ref{fig:ap:raw_data}.

 The second method addresses systematic effects from the experimental apparatus that the first method will miss.
-In this dataset, the $q$ calibration changed as a function of \thd{} which washed out the signal below 3.5~\iang{} and created a time dependent offset that varied as $\mmadm{2}{0}{0}$.
-This dataset also suffered from high frequency variations in $q$.
-We removed the high frequency noise and the time dependent offset from $C_{200}(q)$ by applying a low-pass filter and subtracting an offset, shown in Fig.~\ref{fig:ap:data_filter}.
+In this dataset, the $q$ calibration changed as a function of \thd{} which washed out the signal below 3.5~\iang{} and created a time-dependent offset that varied as $\mmadm{2}{0}{0}$.
+This dataset also suffered from high-frequency variations in $q$.
+We removed the high frequency noise and the time-dependent offset from $C_{200}(q)$ by applying a low-pass filter and subtracting an offset, shown in Fig.~\ref{fig:ap:data_filter}.
 The filter cut began around 4~\AA, far from our longest expected distance of 2.3~\AA, We note that

 and is not the PDF.
 Using the convolution theorem, we still do not expect any signal above 2.3~\AA.
 After subtracting an offset from the raw data and rescaling, we observe the dashed black line in Fig.~\ref{fig:ap:data_filter}a.